 After a bit of souvenir shopping, we set out to drive the length of the island back to our accommodation.
 We decided to take the southern road this time for a change of scenery.
 As we drove, ominous weather was apparent; dark skies, towering clouds, heavy rain showers, and lightning.
 It was this kind of weather that started fires, and indeed the fires that would go on to devastate the island started on this day.
 Not long after settling back at the farm, the hostess came out to find us; numerous dangerous fires had been reported nearby, and the owner had banned anyone from leaving the property.

-Ollie and I got together to work out a plan, and after checking the fire maps and calling the airport to check out conditions, determined it was safer to leave the aircraft where it was.
-We also gained permission to leave the farm for a nice dinner at the nearby eco-resort, by virtue of having an Ozzie with us who was experienced in dealing with bush-fires!
+Ollie and I got together to work out a plan, and after checking the fire maps and calling the airport to check out conditions, determined it was safest to leave the aircraft where it was.
+We also gained permission to leave the farm for a nice dinner at the nearby eco-resort, by virtue of having an Ozzie with us who was experienced in dealing with bush-fires.
 Little did we know that these fires were the genesis of those that would almost completely devastate the island, including causing several deaths, over the coming weeks.
+The farm we were staying on would be razed to the ground.

 Normally, the drive would take a little over 5 hours.
 Today, the fires had closed much of the main highway meaning that we were diverted along heavily trafficked alternate routes.
 The journey took more than 8 hours, with some uncertainty at times whether there’d even be a route clear at all; we eventually rolled into Sydney well into the night time, and all fell into bed.
 Rowan and I would be spending another 10 days visiting my aunt in Newcastle, but those stories don’t belong on a flying site, so this brought section 4 of the trip to a close.